 Steamed white rice or brown rice, for serving

-For the beef and sauce: Cut the flank steak crosswise (with the grain) into 2- to 3-inch-wide strips.
-Cut each strip against the grain into 1/4-inch-thick pieces.
+Cut the flank steak crosswise (with the grain) into 2- to 3-inch-wide strips.
+Cut each strip across the grain into 1/4-inch-thick pieces.
 Place the beef in a medium bowl; set aside.

 Whisk the remaining ingredients in a small bowl until the cornstarch and sugar are fully dissolved.
 Transfer 1 tablespoon of this sauce mixture to the bowl of beef and toss to coat the meat; set the remaining sauce aside.